alsterg/marathon-autoscale/README.md

 In this mode, the system will scale the service up or down when either the CPU or Memory have been out of range for the number of cycles defined in AS_TRIGGER_NUMBER (for up) or AS_COOL_DOWN_FACTOR (for down).

+#### OR_AND

+In this mode, the system will scale the service up if either CPU or Memory have been above of the upper bound for the number of cycles defined in AS_TRIGGER_NUMBER, and scale down if both CPU and Memory have been below the lower bound for the number of cycles defined in AS_COOL_DOWN_FACTOR.
+(Recommended)

 #### CPU

 In this mode, the system will scale the service up or down when the CPU has been out of range for the number of cycles defined in AS_TRIGGER_NUMBER (for up) or AS_COOL_DOWN_FACTOR (for down).